AlexaOk/Exercice_DEV/README.md

 ## Deployment

-Second option would be to cick on : http://htmlpreview.github.io/?https://github.com/AlexaOk/Exercice_DEV/blob/master/index.html
+Second option would be to click on : http://htmlpreview.github.io/?https://github.com/AlexaOk/Exercice_DEV/blob/master/index.html

 ## Built With